Category

 Visits are typically provided in person in the client’s home.
 When needed, services can be provided virtually or in community locations convenient to the family.

-During pregnancy, home visits occur at least once a month and last approximately 1 hour.
+Based on the evidence, NCPC requires that home visits during pregnancy occur at least once a month and last approximately 1 hour.
 Visits occur on a weekly basis immediately after birth and, based on the family’s needs, decrease over time to a monthly cadence.
-Based on the evidence, it is recommended that services be provided for the first 2 years of the child’s life.
+It is recommended that services be provided for the first 2 years of the child’s life.

 NCPC requires staff to receive training in the Standards of Quality for Family Support and Strengthening for this activity.
 Contact Positive Childhood Alliance North Carolina (PCANC) or National Family Support Network (NFSN) for more information, training, and certification.